Jana0509/Host-app-ECS-Blue-Green-Mode/README.md

 Hosting an application in ECS cluster and deploying the changes using blue and green mode

 ## Introduction:
 This project demonstrates building and deploying the containerized application in ECS cluster(Fargate mode) using CI/CD approach and Implemented Blue/Green Update to ECS.
 Here, When the code is pushed to the Github, build will trigger and deploy the new version of task to the Fargate containers.
-In order to avoid the downtime and make sure the application is highly availability, we have implemented the deployment strategy in blue/green mode.
+In order to avoid the downtime and make sure the application is highly available, we have implemented the deployment strategy in blue/green mode.
 Overall, Complete infrastructure is running in VPC for secure isolation for the resources.

 ## Architecture: